Whiteknight/Acquaintance/README.md

 without having to maintain explicit references to each other or worry about order of initialization.

-Acquaintance implements two messaging patterns: Publish/Subscribe and Request/Response.
+Acquaintance implements several messaging patterns: Publish/Subscribe, Request/Response and Scatter/Gather.
 To start using these, first create an `IMessageBus`:

     var messageBus = new MessageBus();

 ## Publish/Subscribe

 Pub/Sub is a pattern where a publisher sends an event message payload to zero or more subscribers.
-The following example will print the classic "Hello World" greeting to the console:

     // Create a subscription
     messageBus.Subscribe("test event", e => Console.WriteLine(e.Message)))